 To witness sea hare mating is a rare event.
 Watch the video shot in Gorontalo that day.

-At the beginning of the video, there are several still photos.
+, there are several still photos.
 Can you make out the individual sea hares?
 Notice how the mass of sea hares resembles the clump of algae growing on a nearby rock.
 Do you see individual sea hares crawling from the upper left screen towards the sea hare mating frenzy?
 Notice the dark portion inside the body of a sea hare.
 This is the internal shell.

 For your chance to witness a rare marine event, please make a dive booking with us at email@example.com